 All of the courses offered in the Master of Professional Kinesiology program are mandatory.
 Students will be pre-enroled in courses by the KPE Office of the Registrar and Student Services.
-The first day of classes is August 2, 2022.
+Students considering dropping a course should contact the Office of the Registrar and Student Services at grad.kpe@utoronto.ca prior to the corresponding course drop deadline indicated in the MPK 2023-2024 Session Dates listed on p. iii.
+Dropping a course may have significant impact on a student's progress through the program.
+The first day of classes is August 8, 2023.